 With New York City on the verge of reorganizing the private sanitation industry, union organizer Allan Henry connects the dots between street safety, worker rights, and environmental impacts.

 For decades, city governments have pledged to clear neighborhood streets of crime and police abuse in the same stroke.
 But can community policing deliver on its promises?

 The Riders Alliance floods the city’s subway stations and bus stops, organizing normally disengaged riders to fight for better public transit.

-A new series examines New York's overlooked infrastructures of crime and punishment.
+Examining New York's overlooked infrastructures of crime and punishment.

 Four tales of the cities that arise from moral and environmental disaster.
 Can we ever really start anew?